CDI 101 Career Development Introduction Seminar (0 credits)

 Career development is an essential part of the undergraduate experience, as students need to be well prepared to not only enter into the unknown world of college recruiting and internships, but to succeed in both.
-Career Development Introduction Seminar will introduce the foundation of this critical tool development (personal and professional goal self-assessment, resume and cover letterdevelopment, interview skills, networking and informational interviewing exploration, utilization of social media, and extended four-year career development stages).
+Career Development Introduction Seminar will introduce the foundation of this critical tool development (identification of personal strengths/talents and how they impact career decision making; development of effective job search marketing collateral, i.e. resume, cover letter, LinkedIn profile and elevator pitch development; development of networking and informational interviewing skills; education of internship search process and techniques).
 This course will teach incoming first-year students how to identify their own interests and skills as they relate to their careers and how to best develop and utilize these necessary tools for their lifelong career development and evolution.

 Note: CDI 101 is a non-credit, transcript bearing course; offered to the first year students in the spring of their first year and to transfer students with less than 30 credits.